block-wallet/dapps-contracts/README.md

 #### 2.1 revoke.cash

 This data-source provides an small set of contracts with their owner name.
-There is no way to identify thw owner website or logo.
+There is no way to identify the owner website or logo.

 #### 2.2 ethereum-list